First Day of School

 College Counseling

-College Counselors will present at Orientation for freshmen, sophomores, and juniors.
-Seniors will receive important college information at the mandatory X Block on Friday, September 13.
+College Counselors will be presenting at Orientation for freshmen and sophomores.
+Juniors will receive important college information during the mandatory X Block after school on Thursday, August 28, and seniors at the X Block on Wednesday, September 3.

 Freshmen and sophomores are invited to attend monthly Lunch and Learns to hear about a variety of college and career-related topics and to become more familiar with the College Counseling office.
-The first Lunch and Learn will be held on Wednesday, September 4 where we will kick off our College and Majors exploration series.
+The first Lunch and Learn will be held for freshmen only on Tuesday, August 26.
+There will be another Lunch and Learn for other grade levels on Wednesday, September 3.

-Colleges will be on campus to introduce their schools and answer questions.
+Colleges will be on campus on Thursday, September 4, from 1:30 to 3:30 PM, to introduce their schools and answer questions.
 This is open for any student to attend.
-Thursday, September 5, 1:30 - 3:30 PM.

 Parent Engagement

-All Carondelet dads are invited to join the Carondelet Fathers Club!
-Enjoy dinner, beverages, and the opportunity to meet other dads.
-The Fathers Club meets every other month, supports the school in various ways and organizes father-daughter events throughout the school year.
-Don’t miss out on the fun and camaraderie!
-Join the Fathers Club email list today.
+All Carondelet dads are invited to join the Carondelet Fathers Club.
+Come enjoy dinner, beverages, and meet other dads.
+Our Fathers Club meets every other month, supports the school in many ways, participates in community service, and organizes father-daughter events throughout the school year.
+You don’t want to miss our first meeting on Tuesday, September 9, at 6:30 PM in the Jean Hofmann Center for Innovation.
+Join our club email list today.

 Calling all Carondelet Grandparents Club members and new grandparents who would like to join!
-We are having our welcome social on Wednesday, August 28, from 10:00 to 11:30 AM in the Carondelet Convent Community Room.
-We’ll be serving coffee, tea, and pastries while we review our schedule of events for the year.
+We are having our welcome social on Monday, September 15, from 10:00 to 11:30 AM in the Carondelet Convent Community Room.
+We will be serving coffee, tea, and pastries, and go over our schedule of events for the year.
 Please RSVP today.
-Look forward to another great year of making memories with your granddaughters!
+We can’t wait for another great year!

 School Communications